rupinas/LAPINE/docs/use.rst

 Network embedding
 -----------------

-Run the following command in the Bionev environments (python 2.7) to generate the embedding of the constructed network.
+Run the following command in the BioNEV environments (python 2.7) to generate the embedding of the constructed network.

 .. code-block::